spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/products/products-reference-information.md

 ## Product bundles

-Let's say you want to simplify the user journey and allow buying a bundle of products that are commonly used together (e.g., pens, notebooks, copy paper, and other stationery).
+Let's say you want to simplify the user journey and allow buying a bundle of products that are commonly used together (for example, pens, notebooks, copy paper, and other stationery).
 You create a bundle for that purpose.

 ![bundle](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Products/Products/Managing+products/Products:+Reference+Information/Bundle.gif)